-In December 2019, a novel coronavirus disease ("COVID-19") was reported in China, and on March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-The Plan Sponsor's business was adversely affected by the COVID-19 pandemic due to, among other things, reduced transportation, restrictions on travel, global supply chain disruptions, reduced customer demand, as well as temporary closures of facilities.
+Beginning in 2020, and continuing through the date these financial statements were available to be issued, the global COVID-19 pandemic had a significant impact on the Plan Sponsor's business due to, among other things, reduced transportation, restrictions on travel, disruption to the Company's suppliers and global supply chain, labor shortages, the impact on the Company's customers and their demand for the Company's products and services and ability to pay for them, as well as temporary closures of facilities.
 In response to these adverse effects, employer matching contributions to the Plan were suspended between April 16, 2020 and September 30, 2020.
 All other features of the Plan were unchanged, including the ability to make pre-tax contributions, deferral of taxes on investment earnings, and continued vesting of previous employer contributions.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was enacted and signed into law.
-The CARES Act includes various provisions that temporarily ease rules around distributions and loans in 2020 for eligible participants.
+The CARES Act included various provisions that temporarily eased rules around distributions and loans in 2020 for eligible participants.
 The Plan adopted certain of the CARES Act's provisions, including: Coronavirus-related distributions up to \$100,000; an increase to the maximum amount the Plan can permit as a loan to the lesser of \$100,000 or 100% of a participant's vested account balance; up to a one year extension of the due date for loan repayments, and a temporary waiver of required minimum distributions.
 These provisions generally expired on or about December 31, 2020.

-On June 22, 2020, WESCO International, Inc., a Delaware corporation ("WESCO"), completed its previously announced acquisition of Anixter International Inc., a Delaware corporation ("Anixter").
-Pursuant to the terms of the Agreement and Plan of Merger, dated as of January 10, 2020 (the "Merger Agreement"), by and among Anixter, WESCO and Warrior Merger Sub, Inc., a Delaware corporation and a wholly owned subsidiary of WESCO ("Merger Sub"), Merger Sub was merged with and into Anixter (the "Merger"), with Anixter surviving the Merger and continuing as a wholly owned subsidiary of WESCO.
-On June 23, 2020, Anixter merged with and into Anixter Inc., with Anixter Inc. surviving to become a wholly owned subsidiary of WESCO.
-Anixter Inc. sponsors a defined contribution plan covering all of its non-union U.S. employees (the "Anixter Employee Savings Plan").
-The Plan Sponsor anticipates that, at some point in 2021, the Anixter Employee Savings Plan will be merged with and into the Plan.
+On June 22, 2020, WESCO International, Inc. ("Wesco International"), the parent of the Plan Sponsor, completed its acquisition of Anixter International Inc. ("Anixter International").
+Pursuant to the terms of the Agreement and Plan of Merger, dated January 10, 2020, by and among Anixter International, Wesco International and Warrior Merger Sub, Inc., a wholly owned subsidiary of Wesco International ("Merger Sub"), Merger Sub was merged with and into Anixter International (the "Merger"), with Anixter International surviving the Merger and continuing as a wholly owned subsidiary of Wesco International.
+On June 23, 2020, Anixter International merged with and into Anixter Inc., with Anixter Inc. surviving to become a wholly owned subsidiary of the Plan Sponsor.

+Anixter Inc. sponsored a defined contribution plan covering all of its non-union U.S. employees (the "Anixter Inc. Employee Savings Plan").
+As described in Note 9, effective January 1, 2022, the Anixter Inc. Employee Savings Plan was merged with and into the WESCO Distribution, Inc. Retirement Savings Plan.